disorn-inc/udacity_p1/report.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when optimize slope calculation method because sometime It is not stable.

-Another shortcoming could be ...
+Another shortcoming could be clean code and use better algorithm.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to chang this code to c++ to improve speed when processing.

-Another potential improvement could be to ...
+Another potential improvement could be to extract color feature to improve performance in lane detection.